What is the Federal Government Doing to Help People Impacted by Coronavirus?

 If you are a person impacted by the novel coronavirus (COVID-19), are living with cancer, or are immunocompromised, one important way to maintain some sense of control in what might be an anxiety-provoking time is to understand what is being done from a policy perspective to help respond to the pandemic, and how these changes have the potential to actually impact you and your community.

-On March 13, 2020, President Trump declared a state of emergency which will allow for faster responses and relief efforts across the United States, as well as provide additional resources for testing and treatment.
-Congress has undertaken legislative action to respond to the crisis with emergency coronavirus stimulus packages.
-These bills are aimed at funding research, treatment, and vaccine development, increasing access to certain health care provisions, and lessening the economic suffering for individuals and business, as a result of the coronavirus pandemic.
+In July the Trump administration renewed the public health emergency for COVID-19, ensuring that critical resources to fight the pandemic can continue across the United States.
+Congress had undertaken legislative action to respond to the crisis with emergency coronavirus stimulus packages.
+These bills were aimed at funding research, treatment, and vaccine development, increasing access to certain health care provisions, and lessening the economic suffering for individuals and business, as a result of the coronavirus pandemic.

 First Stimulus Package (March 6)